Electronic Student Research Application

 Applying For A Summer Research Position at Macalester

 - Read about faculty research to learn more about all the research done on campus.
 Select up to four faculty members with whom you would like to work.
 It is always a good idea to talk with the faculty members to learn more about their research and whether it would be a good fit for you based on your coursework to date, experience and goals.
-The faculty descriptions for summer 2017 will be updated and available by Dec 1.
+The faculty descriptions for summer 2018 will be updated and available in December.

 - Understand how research on campus is funded

 Depending on the lab and a faculty member’s funding, you may need to complete additional steps or applications.

 - The application deadline for on-campus research is 5:00PM on Monday, February 5, 2018.
 The actual application consists of your resume, your college transcript, and a cover letter that is individualized to the faculty member with whom you hope to work.
 The following are resources that can help you with: